Phone 1800 444 396

 Members with a Defined Benefit account (former City Super) 5% 5.8825%

-It’s important to invest in your future and superannuation enjoys tax advantages that can make a considerable difference when you start saving.
-To see the difference a little extra into your super each pay can make to the amount you have when you retire, try our Retirement income calculator and Contributions optimiser, available from the Resources section of our website.
+It’s important to invest in your future and superannuation enjoys tax advantages that can make a considerable difference to your savings.
+To see the difference a little extra into your super can make, try our Salary sacrifice calculator.

 LGIAsuper Trustee (ABN 94 085 088 484) (AFSL 230511) (the Trustee) as trustee for LGIAsuper (ABN 23 053 121 564) (RSE R1000160) (the Fund) trading as Brighter Super.
 Brighter Super products are issued by the Trustee on behalf of the Fund.
 Brighter Super may refer to the Trustee or LGIAsuper as the context may be.